alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 1. Select the appropriate user.
 1. Change the user’s org roles and select __Save role changes__.

-Alternatively, you can also run the following in the command line:
+Alternatively, they can run the following in the command line:

 ```
 cf unset-org-role USERNAME ORGNAME ROLE